Medications for GERD

 Gastroesophageal reflux disease (GERD) can be treated with medication.
 This may be done with a medication you can buy over the counter.
 Or it may be done with a medication that your doctor has to prescribe.
 In some cases, both types may be used.
 Your doctor will tell you what is best for your symptoms.

-Antacids work to weaken the acid in the stomach.
+Antacids work to weaken the acid in the stomach and can give you quick relief.
 You can buy many of them with no prescription.
 Antacids can be high in sodium.
 This may be a problem if you have high blood pressure.
 So check with your doctor first.
 Take antacids only when you need to, as advised by your doctor.

 H-2 blockers cause the stomach to make less acid.
 They are often used for a short time.
 Your doctor may prescribe them if antacids do not work for you.
 You can buy some of them over the counter.
 These come in a lower dosage.